joshmarinacci/rust-embedded-gui/readme.md

 ### Grid Layout Architecture

+* A child view determines its own size
+* A parent view determines the position of the child.
-The grid has rows and columns.
-Views are placed at specific cells referenced by a row and column.
+* The grid has rows and columns.
+* Views are placed at specific cells referenced by a `row` and `col`.
+* Views can span multiple rows or columns using `row_span` and `col_span`.
+* Views are aligned within the cells they are positioned at using `h_align` and `v_align` fields.
+* To make a view stretch to fill a cell, use the `stretch` variant of the alignment.